You may like to consider asking some of the following questions:

 Both qualified and non-qualified divers are welcome to join our expeditions.
 All divers must be trained to at least PADI Advanced Open Water or equivalent and we provide training to this level as part of the expedition fee.
 Dive training is carried out during the first two weeks of expeditions, so that all volunteers are qualified to participate in underwater surveys once they have successfully completed their science training.
 PADI Emergency First Response, Rescue Diver and Dive Master courses are also available for those who wish to advance their diving qualifications.

-Our expedition volunteers stay in beach-front eco-cabins at our dive sites in Madagascar and Belize, with a maximum of four people per bungalow.
-We offer private accommodation for a small supplement; ideal for couples, families or those wanting their own space.
+Our expedition volunteers stay in beach-front eco-cabins at our dive sites in Madagascar, Belize and Timor-Leste with a maximum of four people per bungalow.
+In Madagascar we can offer private accommodation for a small supplement; ideal for couples, families or those wanting their own space.

 Safety is our top priority when working both above and below the water in remote environments.
 Our volunteers are required to complete a medical check with their doctor before joining an expedition with us, and we aim to have a qualified medic on site at all times, with additional 24-hour medical support provided both from our UK based medical professionals and within each expedition country.